-Altiora Peto - I aim for higher things
+Altiora Peto - I seek higher things

 Having the courage to take intellectual risks, attempting solutions to difficult or unfamiliar problems, exploring new concepts in greater depth, challenging accepted viewpoints are the hallmarks of a Warwick pupil.